 In a workers’ compensation claim, however, you do not have to prove negligence.
 You only need to prove that you were injured while on the job.

-Compensation You Could Receive in a Construction Accident Case
+Compensation You Could get After a Construction Accident

 After a construction accident, you can receive reimbursement for a few items, regardless of whether you are filing a personal injury or workers’ compensation case.